compsci-adl/Constitution/src/constitution.typ

 #set terms(indent: 1em)

-/ _Academic day_: means a weekday defined by the University of Adelaide to be within a semester;
+/ _Academic day_: means a weekday defined by Adelaide University to be within a semester;

 / _AGM_: means an Annual General Meeting of the Club;

-/ _Club_: means The University of Adelaide Computer Science Club;
+/ _Club_: means Adelaide University Computer Science Club;

 / _Committee_: means the Committee of the Club;